Negotiate and Purchase Jewelry Like a Pro

 Consider the sticker price your starting point.
 Pawnbrokers will expect some haggling, so it won’t surprise them if you ask, “What’s the best you can do on this?”
 The worst that can happen is they won’t budge.
 But more often than not, they’ll be willing to work with you on the price, especially if the item has been in their inventory for a while.

 Most pawnbrokers are expert negotiators, so make sure you have a maximum price in mind you’re willing to spend before you start negotiating.
-That will help you “stick to your guns” and come off with more conviction.
+That’ll help you “stick to your guns” and come off with more conviction.

 Pay with cash.
 Remember, cash is king, so you’ll have a better chance of getting the best price if you have cash in hand.
 Lastly, be willing to leave and come back another day.
 If the item is still available, the pawnbroker should be willing to drop the price.
 Remain cordial, thank them, and let them know you’ll be back another day.

 Read the fine print.
 Before you pay for an item, make sure you understand the store’s policies on guarantees and returns.
-Some pawn shops offer guarantees of authenticity, while others do not.
+Some pawn shops offer guarantees of authenticity, while others don’t.
 Some have lenient return polices, while others state that all sales are final.
-The policies can range widely, so ask or make sure you read the fine print.
+The policies can range widely, so ask or carefully review the terms and conditions.

 Remember to be nice.
-This sounds like common sense, and it is, but it’s worth mentioning.
-Be nice to the pawn shop staff, and you’ll have a much better chance of negotiating the price down on your item.
-The opposite is true as well: if you get a reputation for being difficult, chances are the shop will be less than willing to work with you.
-Smile, be patient and respectful.
+It may seem obvious, but it’s important to note: treating the pawn shop staff kindly can significantly improve your chances of getting a better deal on your item.
+The opposite is true as well: if you develop a reputation for being difficult, the shop may be less than willing to work with you.
+Smile, stay patient, and show respect.

 Contact Us Today!